On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of -K a hler structures

-\begin{proof} The theorem follows as long as one notices that the $\p\bp$-lemma in Theorem \ref{c-p-kahler} actually can be replaced by the deformation invariance of $(p,p)$-Bott--Chern numbers as shown in \cite[Remark 4.13]{RWZ21}. \end{proof}
+\begin{proof} The theorem follows as long as one notices that the $\p\bp$-property in Theorem \ref{pkahler introduction} actually can be replaced by the deformation invariance of $(p,p)$-Bott--Chern numbers as shown in \cite[Remark 4.13]{RWZ21}. \end{proof}

-Noteworthy is the following question about the analytic openness property of the $\p\bp$-lemma.
+Noteworthy is the following question about the analytic openness property of the $\p\bp$-property.

 \begin{question}[{\cite[p.
 2]{Xi21a}}] With the setting of Question \ref{question}, is the set an analytic open set (i.e., complement of an analytic subset) of $B$? \end{question}